christophihl/startupengineer/content/_repos/dat_sci_3/01_intro_r.md

 {{< figure src="/img/courses/dat_sci/01/github_desktop_04_finish.png" caption="2.4 Click `Finish`" >}}

-{{< figure src="/img/courses/dat_sci/01/github_desktop_05_clone.png" caption="2.5 Click `Clone a Repository from the Internet...` and select your `data_products` repo.
+{{< figure src="/img/courses/dat_sci/01/github_desktop_05_clone.png" caption="2.5 Click `Clone a Repository from the Internet...` or `Add` and then `Clone Repository ...`  and select your `TUHHStartupEngineers/ss23-bdsb-YourUserName` repo.
 Choose a local path where you want to save the local copy and press `Clone`. " width="75%" >}}

-3. Navigate to the folder you just cloned/downloaded, open e.g. the `01_reporting_tools.Rproj` file which will be the project file for the first chapter.
+4. Navigate to the folder you just cloned/downloaded, open the `lab_journal.Rproj` file.
 This should automatically open RStudio, and your current working environment will be inside this project.
 That means everything you save will be auto saved to this folder (unless you tell RStudio to save something somewhere else.
 Have a look at the files tab in the bottom right hand corner.
 Most files you click will be opened up as text files in the RStudio editor.
-For each chapter there is a template you can open and edit.
+For each chapter there is a journal you should open and edit.
+If you save the file your website changes as well.

 <!--
 4. To compile the entire website, find the build tab in the top right hand corner.
 You should see the option to `build website` <img src="/img/courses/dat_sci/01/icon_build_website.png" width=3% style="display:inline-block; margin:0px"> Click this.
 The website should be built.
 After the website is built, you should be able to see it in the RStudio browser (viewer pane in the bottom right corner).
 There is a little button <img src="/img/courses/dat_sci/01/icon_open_browser.png" width=3% style="display:inline-block; margin:0px"> that allows you to pop the website into your default web-browser.
 This way you can look at the website in your browser.